Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Locally reversible measurement cycles

-In fact, the same calculation shows that $U_{A,B} \ket \psi$ is the state after obtaining measurement outcome $B= +1$.
-Since any states with different measurement outcomes differ only by a (locally finite) Pauli operator, the evolution of the ISG by measuring~$B$ is the same as that by applying~$U$ (up to stabilizer signs).
-For any locally reversible transition, we may replace \emph{all} measurements by such unitaries, so the transition is essentially a unitary circuit evolution on an initial, background stabilizer group.
-Every logical operator evolves accordingly.
-In particular, since $A \equiv C$ and $B$ are a conjugate pair, we may safely replace the measurement of~$B$ with~$U_{A,B}$ and the measurement of~$C$ with~$U_{B,C}$, where $U_{B,C}$ is equal to $U_{A,B}^{-1}$ up to a Pauli ($U_{A,B} U_{A,-B} = BA$).
-The deletion of~$B$ amounts to removing these unitary gates, and the remaining unitaries of form~$U_{P,Q}$ may be converted back to measurements.
-The difference between the measurement circuit and the converted unitary circuit is a Pauli operator that only depends on random measurement outcomes.
-Therefore, the local reversibility is retained.
+The deletion of measuring~$B$ \emph{does change} the underlying sequence of ISGs; however, local reversibility is retained and the resulting state remains the same (up to Pauli corrections).
+To see this, consider the converted unitary circuit.
+Since $A \equiv C$ and $B$ are a conjugate pair, we may replace the measurements of~$B$ followed by~$C$ with~$U_{B,C} U_{A,B}$.
+Observe that $U_{B,C}$ is equal to $U_{A,B}^{-1}$ up to a Pauli ($U_{A,B} U_{A,-B} = BA$); hence the deletion of~$B$ amounts to removing these unitary gates.
+The only difference between the measurement circuit and the converted unitary circuit is a Pauli operator that only depends on random measurement outcomes.
+Application of this rule allows the locally reversible sequence $\calA \to \calB \to \calA$ to be shortened to $\calA$.

-Thus, the simple equivalence among periodic locally reversible measurement circuits is defined by those two primitives.
-The trivial equivalence class is represented by the trivial circuit~$(\calA_0)$ of length~0 with no transitions.
-Based at this fixed stabilizer group~$\calA_0$, the collection of all simple equivalence classes of periodic locally reversible measurement circuits, is a group because a PLRMC of~\eqref{eq:PLRMcircuit} and its reverse

-compose to the trivial circuit.
-Indeed, the first primitive allows us to replace a given measurement circuit with one that measures elements of conjugate bases, and then the second primitive removes all the middle measurements in $\calA_{t-1} \to \calA_t \to \calA_{t-1}$, shortening the sequence inductively.

-This simple equivalence relation allows us to think of any PLRMC as a sequence of stabilizer groups that is periodic up to signs, without explicitly referring to the measurement gates.
-However, two simply equivalent circuits may not behave the same way, especially if one is interested in its behavior against perturbations as in fault tolerant gadgets in quantum computing literature.
-There, it is often essential to repeat measurements.
-This aspect is not considered in this paper.